miafranc/teztyt/README.md

 # teztyt

 Simple one-class multiple choice test generator in Python.
+Automatic evaluation of saved filled-out forms is also possible.

 ## About